bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

     content:
       -
         type: text
-        text: 'Some First Nations understand themselves as having an international treaty relationship instead of one with the nation-state.
+        text: 'Nation-to-nation relationship are also understood and considered an international treaty relationship.
 In 1923, Chief Deskaheh, for example, travelled to the League of Nations to plead the Haudenosaunee Confederacy case.'
       -
         type: text
         marks: